Skip to Content

 Image of the foundation of a brassica cage

-Ok, so the first job is to decide how big you want your brassica cage to be, I made mine brassica cage 3.5meters x 0.9 meters, but in hindsight, I wish I had made four smaller ones rather than two big ones, they are a little difficult to move about so smaller is better.
+Ok, so the first job is to decide how big you want your brassica cage to be, I made mine brassica cage 3.5meters x 0.9 meters, but in hindsight, I wish I had made four smaller ones rather than two big ones; they are a little challenging to move about so smaller is better.

-Measure and cut your wood to length, two long lengths for the side rails and 2 short lengths for the end rails.
-Next, using the wood screws and metal brackets, assemble the rails into a rectangular frame (Tip try to keep the brackets flush with the top of the rail, you will see why later on) you can use the small wood drill bit to make pilot holes for easy driving of the screws.
+Measure and cut your wood to length, two long lengths for the side rails and two short lengths for the end rails.
+Next, using the wood screws and metal brackets, assemble the rails into a rectangular frame (Tip try to keep the brackets flush with the top of the fence, you will see why later on) You can use the tiny wood drill bit to make pilot holes for easy driving of the screws.

 A brassica cage without cover